michellexbui/michellexbui.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Space Sciences, University of Michigan, 2025-
 * M.S. in Atmospheric Sciences, Cornell University, 2021-2024
 * Honors B.S. in Physics, Minor in Mathematics, University of Texas at Arlington, 2017-2021